7 steps to start A/B testing your Shopify Plus store

-To access the Code Editor, simply log into Kameleoon, and click on “New Experiment”.
+- Log into Kameleoon, and click on “New Experiment.”

 Identify elements that influence conversions with multivariate testing

-With Kameleoon’s multivariate testing, you can narrow down which elements of your website influence conversions.
+With Kameleoon’s multivariate testing, you can test multiple variations of an element at one time to narrow down which elements of your website influence conversions.

 Create personalized experiences based on users’ behavior, device, and location